alces-software/metalware/docs/design/03-api-namespace.md

 Example:
 `alces.nodes.each { |node| node.config.value }: <%= alces.node.config.other %>`

-However `node.config.value` is referring to a collection of nodes that is being iterated through, however `alces.node.config.other` is statically defined as the in-scope node.
+`node.config.value` is referring to a value for a node in a collection of nodes that is being iterated through, however `alces.node.config.other` is statically defined for the in-scope node.
 This means referencing of config parameters within an iterator does not work.

 A possible fix to this is to revisit what is meant by the `in-scope node`.
 When running an iterator, one would expect that when within the block the node in